Advanced features

 Enable PiP

-After you enable the Picture-in-Picture (PiP) feature, the video continues to play in a small window when the application is moved to the background.
-When the application is brought back to the foreground, the video resumes its original playback format and continues to play.
-The PiP feature is controlled by the setPictureInPictureEnable switch and must be enabled when the player is in the AVPEventPrepareDone state.
-The following example shows how to enable the PiP feature:
+After you enable picture-in-picture, the video continues to play in a small window when the app enters the background.
+When the app returns to the foreground, the video returns to its original view.
+To enable picture-in-picture, call setPictureInPictureEnable after the player enters the AVPEventPrepareDone state.
+The following example shows how:

 - (void)onPlayerEvent:(AliPlayer *)player eventType:(AVPEventType)eventType {